 CIS Public Talks

-Our talks for the coming Summer term will be held on Zoom at 5.15pm UK time.
+Our talks for the coming Michaelmas term will be held in-person or on Zoom at 5.15pm UK time.
 To join the talk use this link:

 Our invited speakers offer their own thoughts and reflections on topics of their choice.
 These do not necessarily represent the views of the Centre of Islamic Studies.